OGRECave/blender2ogre/NodeAnimations.md

 If the Monkey object is going to move as well, then the *Tracked* empty object can be made a child of the Monkey object or use more empty objects to move the monkey.

-It is a good general rule to separate movements into indepentent nodes as was done with *CameraBase* and *CameraArm* that are generally used to separate the yaw and pitch of the camera.
+It is a good general rule to separate movements into independent nodes as was done with *CameraBase* and *CameraArm* which are generally used to separate the yaw and pitch of the camera.

 Now, select *CameraBase* and repeat the process as in the previous tutorial to have the *CameraBase* empty follow the circular path, in the process the camera will keep on tracking the *Tracked* empty object.